guarinogabriel/Mac-CLI/README.md

 # mac
 The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.

+# Configuration
+Update the shell script to match your local environment configuration.
+Global variables are defined at the beginning of the file.

 # Requirements
 These are the requirements to be able to run all the commands: